 Atlas of (Remote) Islands and Sea Level Rise

-In Let Them Drown, the 2016 London Edward W. Said lecture, Naomi Klein calledattention, as Rob Nixon's Slow Violence and the Environmentalism of the Poor had done, to the nexus of climate change, (colonial) racism and poverty.
+In Let Them Drown, the 2016 London Edward W. Said lecture, Naomi Klein called attention to the nexus of climate change, (colonial) racism, and poverty just as Rob Nixon's Slow Violence and the Environmentalism of the Poor had done.
 But she shifted the spotlight onto the oft-overlooked low-lying island states.
 And their current day situation is dire.
 Island nations and sub-Saharan Africa have been hardest hit by climate change, compounded by poverty.
 This talk will present research that rests at the intersection of environmental science, cartography, visual arts and creative nonfiction to illustrate the impacts of sea level rise on low lying islands and the solutions being put forward to address them.